 But the health benefits of coffee aren’t the only reason I indulge my java habit.
 Here are even more reasons I love drinking coffee every day…

 - Coffee is an excellent medium for other nutritious foods.
-I drink my coffee with a full serving of real milk and a healthy dose of gelatin protein.
+I drink my coffee with a full serving of real milk and a healthy dose of gelatin protein (read more about the benefits of gelatin here).
 Getting plenty of protein is a must for me, so it’s a great way to start my morning.
 I sometimes also throw in a spoonful of coconut oil, which can help with managing weight, clearing up acne and a whole lot more.